Heat Out? Stay Cozy with These Quick Fixes!

 1. Check for Obvious Issues

 The first step is to check for any apparent issues that may have caused your heat to go out.
-Check the thermostat to ensure it’s set to the desired temperature and that the batteries are working properly.
+Check the thermostat to ensure it’s set to the desired temperature and that the are working properly.
 Also, inspect the circuit breaker or fuse box to see if a tripped breaker or blown fuse is the culprit.
 If any of these issues are identified, address them accordingly.
 Resetting the breaker or replacing the fuse might solve the problem.

 2. Inspect the Furnace